 I was in Seattle for business a month ago.
 I was in a hotel downtown for 5 days and every night, I heard police and ambulance sirens going all night.
 I heard people shouting in the street after a few drinks too many, I am sure.
 These were nocturnal noises I wasn’t used to hearing, thus caused me sleeping difficulties.
 Noises can cause anxiety and difficulty in falling asleep, frequent waking up while sleeping, changing in sleeping patterns from deep sleep to light sleep, just to name a few side effects.

 To assure good quality sleep, the noise level in the bedroom should be between 35 and 45 dB (decibel) and no higher.

 As I said earlier, noise travels through the floor and bounces off the walls.
 Isolating the floor is the first thing to do to soundproof an interior space from noises.

 There are a few solutions to keep noises out, or to balance a sound.

-Cork floor, wood floor and acoustic walls are excellent material for sound barrier.
+Cork floor, wood floor, and acoustic walls are excellent materials for sound-barriers.

 Acoustic walls can be constructed of Styrofoam, polyester, polyurethane, or even egg cartons.